Making Tax Digital for Income Tax: Next steps for the self-employed

 At the end of the tax year, you’ll need to make any adjustments or relief claims.
 You’ll then submit a final declaration by the following 31 January to confirm your total tax liability.

 These steps will replace the traditional Self Assessment process, making it more regular but also potentially more manageable if records are kept up to date.
-Be aware though that HMRC will be invoking a penalty system for any missed submissions leading to a fine.

 How to prepare